 Port Hedland to Broome

-The Big Empty stretches from Port Hedland to Broome, as the highway skirts the Great Sandy Desert.
+The Big Empty stretches from Port Hedland to Broome, as the Great Northern Highway skirts the Great Sandy Desert.
 It's 609km of willy-willies and dust and not much else.
 There are only two roadhouses, Pardoo (148km) and Sandfire (288km), so keep the tank full.
 The coast, wild and unspoilt, is never far away.

 Like a paste jewel set in a tiara of natural splendours, Broome clings to a narrow strip of red pindan on the Kimberley's far-western edge, at the base of the pristine Dampier Peninsula.
 Surrounded by the aquamarine waters of the Indian Ocean and the creeks, mangroves and mudflats of Roebuck Bay, this Yawuru country is a good 2000km from the nearest capital city.

 Kununurra, on Miriwoong country, is a relaxed town set in an oasis of lush farmland and tropical fruit and sandalwood plantations, thanks to the Ord River irrigation scheme.
 With good transport and communications, excellent services and well-stocked supermarkets, it's every traveller's favourite slice of civilisation between Broome and Darwin.

 Cutting a brown swath through the scorched heart of the Kimberley, the legendary Gibb River Road ('the Gibb' or GRR) provides one of Australia's wildest outback experiences.
 Stretching some 660km between Derby and Kununurra, the largely unpaved Gibb River Road is an endless sea of red dirt, big open skies and dramatic terrain.